castellanos-dev/jwt-allauth/docs/source/configuration.settings_py.rst

     - ``LOGOUT_ON_PASSWORD_CHANGE`` - whether to logout from the other user sessions on password change (default: ``True``).

+    - ``JWT_ALLAUTH_ADMIN_MANAGED_REGISTRATION`` - whether to enable admin-only registration endpoint and set-password flow (default: ``False``).
+The user will receive a verification email and will need to set their password before they can login.

     - ``JWT_ACCESS_TOKEN_LIFETIME`` - access token lifetime (default: ``timedelta(minutes=30)``).

     - ``JWT_REFRESH_TOKEN_LIFETIME`` - refresh token lifetime (default: ``timedelta(days=90)``).